 40TH ANNIVERSARY VIDEO

-Marin County Parks is turning 40 in 2012!
-We’re hosting a “Season of Celebrations” to commemorate our 40th anniversary including a special series of new programs and events and the world premiere of our new video “Celebrating 40 Years of Marin County Parks”, hosted by Peter Coyote.
+Marin County Parks turned 40 in November 2012!
+Here is the world premiere of our new video “Celebrating 40 Years of Marin County Parks”, hosted by Peter Coyote.

 In response, local visionaries in the 1960s and 1970s started a heroic movement that reached all corners of Marin—a movement to preserve critical natural lands and family farms that resulted in creation of two National Park Service units, the Marin Agricultural Land Trust, and voter approval of the Marin County Regional Park District (now Marin County Parks).
 In the past four decades, Marin County Parks has acquired hundreds of undeveloped parcels from willing sellers, totaling more than 20,000 acres.
 Much of this acreage became open space preserves—now 34 in total.
 Our preserves are complemented by four regional parks and 27 other park facilities including a swimming pool, two deep water fishing piers, two newly renovated boat launches, tennis courts, basketball courts, volleyball courts, playgrounds, sports fields, open turf areas, an award-winning skate park, a disk golf course, a nine-hole golf course and driving range, batting cages, picnic sites, extensive trails, and paved multi-use paths.